DandaIT04/codinGame/README.md

 # 12_codingame

 n = 4, 1+3+5+7 = 16.
 Basically, sum odd numbers of given number n.
 But like.....its like....just.....print(n*n).....i did a while loop at first...

+# 13_codingame

+Basically reverse a given string. e.g 1 2 3 4 -> 4 3 2 1.
+I was confused and thought based on outputs its supposed to be 4 1 2 3.
+I thought it was a hard clash but it isn't.
+I need to look at ALL the outputs first before doing my solution.